KishoreGK03/Skin-Lesion-Classification/README.md

 # Skin-Lesion-Classification
-Skin Lesion Classification •A deep learning model to detect and classify skin cancer in its early stages using skin lesion images. •Used Pretrained CNN models and fine tuned it to Classify.
-Mar 2023 •The maximum accuracy achieved is 70 percent.
+Skin Lesion Classification
+•A deep learning model to detect and classify skin cancer in its early stages using skin lesion images.
+•Used Pretrained CNN models and fine tuned it to Classify.
+•The maximum accuracy achieved is 70 percent.